 Caring for those with Alzheimer’s disease or other dementias is not only expensive, but can be extremely trying and stressful for caregivers.
-In 2017, there were over 16 million caregivers for patients with Alzheimer’s or other forms of dementia, with around 1.6 million in the state of California alone.
+In 2018, there were around 16.25 million caregivers for patients with Alzheimer’s or other forms of dementia, with over 1.6 million in the state of California alone.
 In 2017, it was found that 16 percent of informal caregivers of Alzheimer's disease and dementia patients had to take a leave of absence from their job due to their caregiving responsibilities while 9 percent had to give up working entirely.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 In the following 6 chapters, you will quickly find the 41 most important statistics relating to "Alzheimer's disease and other dementias".